ROWAN-W/Starling-Watcher/README.md

 <img src="https://github.com/ROWAN-W/SummerProject/blob/main/demo.png" width="70%">

 ### Main Requirement:
-* (Efficient and massive) Deployment of Docker (drone) based on the account (not for security but for personal convenience)
+* (Efficient and massive) Deployment of Docker (drone) based on the account or project (not for security but for personal convenience)
 * Simplify the user interface of the existing system (Kubernetes).
 Less clickings.
 No more interaction through terminal
 * Client is expecting "drop and drag interface"